SophiaMilask/project_2/README.md

 - Each folder in 'src/' will have all classes for their project, separated into Javadoc files

-- Go inside the 'doc/' folder for access to documentation and essay
+- Go inside the 'doc/' folder for access to documentation, formula sheet, and report

 - Documentation for each programming project is separated into PDFs